 Low Capability of Disposal vs Increasing Food Waste Production

-Taking Shanghai as an example, daily food waste production in Shanghai has reached 1800 tonne/day, while daily disposal capacity stopped at 1000-1200 tonne/day.
+Taking Shanghai as an example, daily food waste production in Shanghai has reached 1,800 tonne/day, while daily disposal capacity stopped at 1,000-1,200 tonne/day.
 It is claimed that, without regard to informal disposal, the difference of 600-800 tonne/ day will still go to landfill and incineration with proper pre-treatment.
-However, this gap would actually breed informal practices in formal system, such as cross-district dumping or food waste sale.
+However, this gap would actually breed informal practices in the formal system, such as cross-district dumping or food waste sale.

 Transparency and Process Gaps (Along the Value Chain)

-Further complicating this is the fact that the entire system is rife with gaps in information, and therefore process, and this is allowing food waste to go “missing”.
-To combat this, districts have deployed information systems to ensure data consistency, however, as these procedures are largely relied on manpower, leakage still occurs.
+Further complicating this is the fact that the entire system is rife with gaps in information, and therefore process, and this is allowing food waste to go “missing.”
+To combat this, districts have deployed information systems to ensure data consistency, however, as these procedures largely rely on manpower, leakage still occurs.

 Underpinning this challenge is the fact that, like the informal collection plastic, paper, and other recyclables, the informal waste system for food waste is well established.
 It is a system that is able to efficiently separate food from oil, and includes a measure of processing that protects the pigs from eating harmful objects (metal, etc), but is closely linked to the challenges that the State is facing with food safety.

-A Sample of Waste Management Experiments and Innovation:
+A Sample of Waste Management Experiments and Innovations

-Circular economy industrial park is a comprehensive solution for solid waste, which integrates the whole industry chain and their resources to enhance disposal capability, efficiency and profitability.
-So far, 7 circular economy industrial park tackling solid waste has been operated. (http://www.h2o-china.com/news/view?id=249069&page=2)
+The circular economy industrial park is a comprehensive solution for solid waste, which integrates the whole industry chain and their resources to enhance disposal capability, efficiency and profitability.
+So far, seven circular economy industrial parks tackling solid waste has been operated.

 Example: Linyi circular industrial park has integrated solid waste disposal, green energy supply (heating, biodiesel, and natural gas), sewage disposal, technology development and central control services.